Table of Contents Hide

-Tips for successfully navigating roads less travelled with van or trailer in tow
+Tips for successfully navigating roads less travelled while towing your camper or caravan

 WORDS & IMAGES MONICA MCINNES

 Exploring nature’s playground sometimes requires a little extra effort.
-Like taking a dirt road and venturing on less travelled routes.
-Usually the reward is worth it.
+Like taking a dirt road and venturing on less travelled routes, while towing your camper, but usually the reward is worth it.

-Yet, taking the road less travelled comes with higher risks – especially when you’re towing an off-road camper.
-After three months on the road discovering some top spots in harder to reach places, we learnt a few things about off-road towing … read on for our top tips.
+While worth it, taking the road less travelled comes with higher risks – especially when you’re towing an off-road camper.
+After three months on the road discovering some top spots in harder to reach places, we learnt a few things about off-road towing.
+Here are our top 5 tips.

 Watch for roadside signage so you don’t accidentally take a track that’s not suitable for trailers.
 We foolishly applied the good ol’ Aussie adage of ‘she’ll be right’ and drove right past information boards without a second glance.
 We quickly found ourselves in spots near impossible to manoeuvre with our Jayco Hawk Outback camper-trailer in tow.
 In hindsight, if we had checked critical signage we would have known we were heading straight for a high-clearance 4WD route where towing is not permitted.